digipolisantwerp/antwerp-ui_angular/CONTRIBUTING.md

 ng test ngx-<package>
 ```

 Make sure to edit the `package.json` file of the library to set correct library name and publishing settings.
+Also edit the `tsconfig.json` file to reflect these new settings.

 Once your library is created, you may import the library module in the `packages/styleguide/src/aui/aui.module.ts`.
 After this, add a demo page component to the examples module: `packages/styleguide/src/examples/pages`